Rhode Island: Revolutionary to Civil War period: 1770–1860

 During the Revolution, the British occupied Newport in December 1776.
 A combined Franco-American force fought to drive them off Aquidneck Island.
 Portsmouth was the site of the first African-American military unit, the 1st Rhode Island Regiment, to fight for the U.S. in the unsuccessful Battle of Rhode Island of August 29, 1778.
 A month earlier, the appearance of a French fleet off Newport caused the British to scuttle some of their own ships in an attempt to block the harbor.
 The British abandoned Newport in October 1779, concentrating their forces in New York City.
 An expedition of 5,500 French troops under Count Rochambeau arrived in Newport by sea on July 10, 1780.
-The celebrated march to Yorktown, Virginia, in 1781 ended with the defeat of the British at the Siege of Yorktown and the Battle of the Chesapeake.
+The 1781 march to Yorktown, Virginia culminated in the defeat of the British at the Siege of Yorktown and the Battle of the Chesapeake.

 Rhode Island was also heavily involved in the Industrial Revolution, which began in America in 1787 when Thomas Somers reproduced textile machine plans which he imported from England.
 He helped to produce the Beverly Cotton Manufactory, in which Moses Brown of Providence took an interest.
 Moses Brown teamed up with Samuel Slater and helped to create the second cotton mill in America, a water-powered textile mill.
 The Industrial Revolution moved large numbers of workers into the cities.
 With the 1663 colonial charter still in effect, voting was restricted to landowners holding at least $134 in property.
 At the time of the revolution, 80% of White men in Rhode Island could vote; by 1840, only 40% were still eligible.
 The charter apportioned legislative seats equally among the state's towns, over-representing rural areas and under-representing the growing industrial centers.
 Additionally, the charter disallowed landless citizens from filing civil suits without endorsement from a landowner.
 Bills were periodically introduced in the legislature to expand suffrage, but they were invariably defeated.

 In 1841, activists led by Thomas W. Dorr organized an extralegal convention to draft a state constitution, arguing the charter government violated the Guarantee Clause in Article Four, Section Four of the United States Constitution.
 In 1842, the charter government and Dorr's supporters held separate elections, and two rival governments claimed sovereignty over the state.
 Dorr's supporters led an armed rebellion against the charter government, and Dorr was arrested and imprisoned for treason against the state.